-The University of Lucknow is an institution shaping Indian education since the pre independence era.
+The University of Lucknow with its Motto "Light and Learning" is an institution shaping Indian Education since the pre independence era.
 The University has manifested diverse educational streams and has catered to India's needs and requirements for nearly 93 years.
-The mission of the University is, to be a University driven by values enriched with diverse cultures, to promote economic, social and spiritual advancement for an egalitarian society.
-It has a vision, to develop human resource for furtherance of knowledge through teaching, research and innovation and ranked amongst the top educational institutions of the world for the better service to the humanity in general and our nation in particular.
+The mission of the University is, to be a University with values of diverse cultures to foster economic, social and spiritual mobility for an egalitarian society. it has a vision, to cultivate the human resource for furtherance of knowledge through teaching, research and innovation and to be amongst the top rank educational institutions of the world for better service to the humanity in general and our nation in particular.

-The students of university of Lucknow, those have shined on India's zenith include names like Dr. Shankar Dayal Sharma- former President of India, Surjit Singh Barnala- Governor of Tamil Nadu, Syed Sibtey Razi -Governor of Jharkhand, K.C.
+The students that have shined on India's zenith include names like Dr. Shankar Dayal Sharma- former President of India, Surjit Singh Barnala- Governor of Tamil Nadu, Syed Sibtey Razi -Governor of Jharkhand, K.C.
 Pant- former Union Minister and Dy Chairman Planning Commission, Prof. Ahmed Ali English novelist, Urdu short story writer, C.M.
-Naim- writer and academic, Kavi Pradeep, noted poet and lyricist, Swami Chinmayananda- founder of Chinmaya Mission and Vinod Mehta- journalist.
+Naim- writer and academic, Kavi Pradeep, noted poet and lyricist, Swami Chinmayananda- founder of Chinmaya Mission and Vinod Mehta, journalist.
 This galaxy of students is just to name a few amongst many.
-Today many of its students are serving for India's scientific innovations, social causes, political agendas, academic institutions and corporate to steer India and humanity as whole in this era of globalization.
+Today many of the students are serving for India's scientific innovations, social causes, political agendas, and academic institutions and corporate to steer India and humanity as whole in this era of globalization.